mihaildono/padawan-project/youngling/introduction.md

 2. Create an object and print the length of keys and values
 3. Run through the following [exercises][exObj]

-## Sneko trial
+## Development setup and final trial
-Complete the [final][final] exercise!
+Go to the [development setup][dev-setup] to pick up your tools of trade and create your first project!
 When finished with the trial, head over to the [padawan][padawan] section to start creating real-world applications.

 ### Best practices
 * Use camelCase when writing names for readibility